prk-2023/rust_tutorials/ownership_borrowing_referencing_slices/Readme-Ownership-ref-borrowing-lifetimes.md

 Ownership is a zero-cost anstraction as all the analysis is done at Compilation time and does not show in the run-time cost of these features.

-2. sharp learning curve: this is the result of programmers mental model does not match the actual rules set by Rust programming language.
+2. sharp learning curve: the programmers mental model does not match the actual rules set by Rust which leads to longer learning curve.

 ## Ownership:

 Ownership in Rust refers to the relationship between a value and the variable that owns it.
-The Owner of the value is responsible for allocation and deallocating the value when its not required.
+The __Owner__ of the value is responsible for **allocation and deallocating** the value when not required.

 The allocation of the value happens on stack or heap memory which depends on their type and  how they are used in the program.